 Kenya has positioned itself as the most touristic country of the East African area, not only because of its spectacular safaris, but also for its culture, weather, and safety.

 Although most tourists come from Europe and North America, Argentina is one of the more than 100 countries allowed to apply for an online visa.
-The electronic application saves time and enables Argentinian travelers to spend 3 months in Kenya.
+The electronic application saves time and enables Argentinian travelers to spend up to 6 months in Kenya.

 The Kenya eVisa for Argentine nationals is required in order to enter the country for tourism, business, medical or religious purposes.
 Keep reading to find out how to qualify.

 Do Argentine Citizens Need a Visa for Kenya?

 Yes, Argentinians must have a Kenya electronic visa.
 As it is the case with many other nationalities, it is a mandatory requirement in order to enter Kenyan territory.
 It is also important to note that this electronic travel authorization for Kenya functions as a single-entry visa.

 Processing times for the eVisa are usually within 6 working days.
 The travel permit has a 90-day validity period from the date of issue and it allows Argentinian nationals to remain in Kenya for a total of 30 consecutive days.
 If the traveler wants to stay in Kenya longer, they can extend the visa twice, the first time for 2 months, and then for 3.
 Visa extensions are requested at the Nairobi Immigration Department.

 As mentioned above, the eVisa for Kenya covers several scenarios, tourism being the most common one, hence it being known as Tourist Visa for Kenya as well.
 For those traveling for reasons other than leisure or a quick business trip, Argentines must make sure to check which visa applies before planning the journey.

 The requirements set by the Kenya electronic travel permit for Argentinian visitors are very straightforward and easy to meet.